18F/handbook/_pages/general-information-and-resources/glossary.md

 - **SES** - Senior Executive Service.

 - **Ship** - To produce and distribute code or some other product of work.
-Also, the _Weekly Ship_ newsletter about a particular project, telling what the that team shipped that week.
+Also, the _Weekly Ship_ newsletter about a particular project, telling what that team shipped that week.

 - **SME** - Subject Matter Expert.
 Specialist with expertise in a particular discipline or subject matter.